-The discussion below includes a review of our compensation decisions with respect to 2012 for our "named executive officers," including our principal executive officer, our principal financial officer, and our two other most highly compensated executive officers.
-Our named executive officers for 2012 were:
+The discussion below includes a review of our compensation decisions with respect to 2013 for our "named executive officers," including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers.
+Our named executive officers for 2013 were:

-- David C. Paul, who currently serves as our Chairman and Chief Executive Officer and is our principal executive officer; - David M. Demski, who currently serves as our President and Chief Operating Officer, and was our principal financial officer from June 7, 2011 until January 3, 2012; - Richard A. Baron, who currently serves as our Senior Vice President and Chief Financial Officer, and has been our principal financial officer since January 3, 2012; and - A. Brett Murphy, who currently serves as our Executive Vice President, U.S. Sales.
+- David C. Paul, who currently serves as our Chairman and Chief Executive Officer and is our principal executive officer; - David M. Demski, who currently serves as our President and Chief Operating Officer; - Richard A. Baron, who currently serves as our Senior Vice President and Chief Financial Officer and is our principal financial officer; - A. Brett Murphy, who currently serves as our Executive Vice President, U.S. Sales; and - David D. Davidar, who currently serves as our Senior Vice President, Operations.